JuanPatten-com/juanpattencom/src/blog/reactive-ui-part-1/index.hoot.md

 on which to build:

-- Larger-scale state management with nested stores that are automatically "react-ified", with some additional ergonomics
+- Larger-scale state management with nested stores that are automatically "react-ified", plus a few new ideas for managing state now that it's getting more complex
-- UI rendering using reactive state (and batch updates) to drive effecient DOM updates
+- Reactive UI rendering using batch updates ("transactions") to drive effecient DOM updates

 -----